-As part of preparing the unaudited pro forma condensed combined financial information, LG Studios conducted an initial review of the accounting policies and practices of SEAC and eOne to determine if differences in accounting policies and practices require reclassification of results of operations or reclassification of assets or liabilities to conform to LG Studios' accounting policies and practices.
-Based on its initial analysis, management did not identify any differences between LG Studios and SEAC or eOne that would have a material impact on the unaudited pro forma condensed combined financial information.
-LG Studios will continue its detailed review of SEAC's and eOne's accounting policies and practices and as a result of that review, LG Studios may identify additional differences between the accounting policies and practices of the companies that, when conformed, could have a material impact on the consolidated financial statements of LG Studios following the Closing.
+As part of preparing the unaudited pro forma condensed combined financial information, LG Studios conducted an initial review of the accounting policies and practices of eOne to determine if differences in accounting policies and practices require reclassification of results of operations or reclassification of assets or liabilities to conform to LG Studios' accounting policies and practices.
+Based on its initial analysis, management did not identify any differences between LG Studios and eOne that would have a material impact on the unaudited pro forma condensed combined financial information.
+LG Studios will continue its detailed review of eOne's accounting policies and practices and as a result of that review, LG Studios may identify additional differences between the accounting policies and practices of the companies that, when conformed, could have a material impact on the consolidated financial statements of LG Studios.

-3. Autonomous Entity Adjustments to Unaudited Pro Forma Condensed Combined Financial Information Related to the Business Combination
+3. Autonomous Entity Adjustments to Unaudited Pro Forma Condensed Combined Financial Information Related to the Shared Services Agreement

-The following unaudited pro forma condensed combined financial information has been prepared in accordance with Article 11 of Regulation S-X. The unaudited pro forma condensed combined financial information has been prepared to illustrate the effect of the Business Combination and has been prepared for informational purposes only.
-Autonomous entity adjustments are presented as LG Studios has historically operated as part of Lionsgate and additional contractual agreements were executed to operate as a standalone reporting entity.
+The following unaudited pro forma condensed combined financial information has been prepared in accordance with Article 11 of Regulation S-X. The unaudited pro forma condensed combined financial information has been prepared to illustrate the effect of the Shared Services Agreement entered into between Lions Gate Parent and LG Studios.
+Autonomous entity adjustments are presented as LG Studios has historically operated as part of Lionsgate and the Shared Services Agreement was executed in order for LG Studios to operate as a standalone reporting entity.